 So how can you make it fail?

 First, I’m going to assume that anyone who bothers to read about real estate does not belong to the 50-55% of agents who don’t bother to return a call or try to connect with people who fill out their online contact forms.
 That number astounds me, but several studies report that it is so.

-The fastest way to make your marketing efforts fail is to send the wrong messages to your prospects.
+The fastest way to make your drip marketing efforts fail is to send the wrong messages to your prospects.